better-internet/radworks-docs/docs/using-radicle/create.md

 * maple.radicle.garden
 ```

-After syncing your project with the Radicle network for the first time, the CLI outputs important information about how
+After syncing your project with the Radicle network for the first time, the CLI outputs information about how to find
-to find and share your project for sharing, cloning, and collaboration.
+and share your project for [sharing](view-share.md), [cloning](clone.md), and collaboration.

 ```
 Radicle signing key ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIBndIloOmjGvHkqgfJ9sEkaZb1iBG9lrfjODqG5uoqjV